tehnub a year ago

 And the funny thing is at that time I was thinking about buying sublime merge, until the st4 update happend.

-• greenyies 2 days ago
+• greenyies a year ago

 It's the same company.
 His trust was for the company not just for a product

-• fastball 2 days ago
+• fastball a year ago

 Trust was lost because they... released a new version of their software?

-• 0x073 2 days ago
+• 0x073 a year ago

 Ok for context: You got st3 with a license, and maybe plugins.
 St3 got regular updates to new minor versions.
 They brought the st4 update like the other minor version updates.